MakeSchool-Tutorials/Tank-Unity-VR/P04-Tank-Game/content.md

 ![The levers stop at the spheres](../media/Animation10.gif)

-Now let's make the levers grabbable by our controllers when we press the Trigger.
+Now let's make the levers grab-able by our controllers when we press the `Trigger`.

->[action]
+> [action]
+>
->Create the following component, and then add it to each hand:
+Create the following component, and then add it to each hand:
 >
 ```
 using UnityEngine;